Edd-Venv/Django_Apps/README.md

-# Django_test
+# Django_Apps
-Site with an Todo Applicationa and a Bills counter, both are underdevelopent.
+Site with a Todo Applications and a Bills counter, both are underdevelopent.